rillroberto88/YoutubeFacesKagglePrep/README.md

 A preprocessed version of the YouTube Faces dataset is available on Kaggle: https://www.kaggle.com/selfishgene/youtube-faces-with-facial-keypoints#youtube_faces_with_keypoints_large.csv

 It contains videos of celebrities annotated with face detections and facial landmark points.
-The dataset is further processed with using Python in a Jupyter Notebook:
+The dataset is further processed using Python in a Jupyter Notebook:

 1. Save all the images as PNG files, together with the corresponding face bounding boxes and landmarks.